nmmmnu/MessageQueue/README.md

 ... and there are some optimized queues that trade some functionality for some improvements.

 One of those is "Random Disk Based Queue" - instead of FIFO, it returns random items, but is much faster and uses much less storage.

+## Goals:

+- Messages will be strings.
+If you need to store something different, is up to you to serialize it.
+- A message must be delivered only once and must **NOT** be lost.
+A message can be lost only if there are uncorrectable error with data store, such disk failure.
+- Message queue must not get "stuck".
+This means queue add / pop operations must not depend / affect each other any errors with them, must be self-correctable.
+- Multiple queues must be supported.
+- Optionally store unique messages only once, in a way similar to Redis sets - sadd() / spop() / sismember()

 ## Files